J1149/j1149.github.io/developers/pai_core_apis/sign_message_with_priv_key.md

   n= "`result`"
   t= "string (base64)"
   p= "Required<br>(exactly 1)"
-  d= "The signature of the message, encoded in base64.
-Note that Pai Core before 0.10.0 creates signatures with random *k* values, so each time you sign the same message, it will create a different signature"
+  d= "The signature of the message, encoded in base64."
 %}

-*Example from Pai Core 0.13.1*
+*Example*

 Sign a the message "Hello, World!" using the following private key: